top of page

 c.
 Levi.

-The smallest of the twelve tribes of Israel was Benjamin.
+The smallest of the twelve tribes of Israel was Benjamin, the youngest of twelve brothers.

 The sons of Jacob, later known as Israel, founded the tribes.